Licenses

 - License Key - Unique identifier

-- Plan - License tier (FREE, PRO, BUSINESS)
+- Plan - License tier (FREE, PRO, BUSINESS, ENTERPRISE)

 - Status - Current state (ACTIVE, EXPIRED, SUSPENDED)